platformsh/platformsh-docs/src/configuration/app-containers.md

         commands:
             start: "uwsgi --ini conf/server.ini"

+#### Upstream

+`upstream` is an optional key that describes how your application listens to requests, and what protocol it speaks.

+The following subkeys can be defined:
+* `socket_family`:
+    Default: `tcp`.
+Describes whether your application will listen on a Unix socket or a TCP socket.
+Can be either `tcp` or `unix`.
+* `protocol`:
+    Specifies whether your application is going to receive incoming requests over HTTP, FastCGI, or UWSGI.
+Can be `http`, `fastcgi`, or `uwsgi`.
+The default varies depending on which application runtime you're using.

+##### Socket family

+The value of the `socket_family` key controls whether your application will receive requests over a Unix socket, or a network socket.

+If it's set to `unix`, the runtime will set the `SOCKET` environment variable to contain the path to the socket that you should configure your application to listen on.

+If it's set to `tcp`, the runtime will set the `PORT` environment variable with the port that you should configure your application to listen on.

+If your application isn't listening at the same place that the runtime is sending requests to, you'll see *502 Bad Gateway* errors when you try to connect to your web site.

 #### Locations

 The `locations` key allows you to provide specific parameters for different URL prefixes.
 Each entry's key is an absolute URI path (with leading `/`), and its value is configuration directives for that path.
 That is, if your domain is `example.com` then `"/"` means "requests for `example.com/`", while `"/admin"` means "requests for `example.com/admin`".